-Each person with sensory defensiveness develops his own set of behaviors.
+Each person with Sensory Overresponsivity (sensory defensiveness) develops his own set of behaviors.
 Usually combinations of sensory avoidance and sensory seeking behaviors.
 The following is a partial list of common symptoms to each of the sensory systems.
 These symptoms may differ from mild, moderate, and severe levels.

 People with tactile defensiveness avoid letting others touch